Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation

-(i) It is to be noted that in a restricted form, i.e. when the quantum average in eqn.(16) is restricted to the ground state only, the CEQA, as expressed in eqn.(16), corresponds to the Hartree-approximation/ mean field approximation in quantum field theory [36] .
-In view of this, the NGAS can be regarded as a {\it ``generalised''} Hartree-approximation method [37].
+(i) It should be noted that in a restricted form, specifically when the quantum average in eqn.(16) is confined to the ground state only, the CEQA as expressed in eqn.(16) corresponds to the Hartree-approximation or mean field approximation in quantum field theory [36].
+In this context, NGAS can be regarded as a {\it "generalized"} Hartree-approximation method [37].

-(ii) It may be emphasized that even the LO results capture the dominant contribution of the (nonlinear) interaction through the self-consistency procedure of NGAS, even though one always deals with an exactly solvable Hamiltonian $H_{0}$.
-We consider this as a key feature of the approximation method.
+(ii) It is important to emphasize that even the LO results capture the dominant contribution of the (nonlinear) interaction through the self-consistency procedure of NGAS, despite the fact that one is always dealing with an exactly solvable Hamiltonian $H_{0}$.
+We regard this as a key feature of the approximation method.

-(iii) In NGAS there is potential for systematic improvement of the LO-result through the development of an improved perturbaive framework.
-For this purpose, consider the following equation which follows from \textit{CEQA}:
+(iii) Systematic improvement of the LO-result can be achieved in NGAS through the development of an enhanced perturbative framework as follows.
+Consider the following equation derived from \textit{CEQA}, eqn.(16):